suneeta-mall/fable-flow/docs/getting-started/installation.md

     .venv\Scripts\Activate.ps1
     ```

-You should see `(.venv)` in your terminal prompt, indicating the virtual environment is active.
+`(.venv)` appears in your prompt when the environment is active.

 ### 4. Install Dependencies

-Use the provided Makefile to install all required dependencies:
+Install all dependencies via the Makefile:

 ```bash
 make install
 ```

-This command will:
+This command:

-- Install the UV package manager for faster dependency resolution
+- Installs the UV package manager
-- Install all Python dependencies from `requirements.txt`
+- Installs Python dependencies from `requirements.txt`
-- Install Fable Flow in editable mode
+- Installs Fable Flow in editable mode
-- Verify all dependencies are correctly installed
+- Verifies the installation

 ### 5. Verify Installation

-Test that Fable Flow is correctly installed:

 ```bash
 fable-flow --help
 ```

-You should see the Fable Flow help message with available commands.
+This prints the help message with available commands.

 ## Optional: GPU Setup

-For better performance with AI models, set up GPU acceleration:
+For faster AI model processing, set up GPU acceleration.

 ### NVIDIA GPU (CUDA)